Exeter University student Alex returned to his parents Dorset home when lockdown started. Three weeks later and he is a non-smoker. This is his story.

 When lockdown started, I came back home to Dorset.
 Mum and Dad didn't approve of my smoking.
 They gave me the space to make my own decision but did encourage me to quit, especially considering that coronavirus is a respiratory illness.

-Three weeks ago, on a Saturday evening, I just said to myself - when I wake up tomorrow, I'm going cold turkey.
+One evening I just said to myself - when I wake up tomorrow, I'm going cold turkey.
 My morning routine for a year and a half had been to have a rollie and coffee.
 I made the decision to break that habit and it wasn't as hard as I expected.

 Taking control was massive for me.
 The week before I quit Mum asked if it would help if she took my baccy away – “yeah you can try” was my response, but then the cravings kicked in.
 It was when I got control of it for myself that I got a handle on it.
 I said to myself; I am strong enough to not smoke; I am better than nicotine.

-Mum and Dad are pleased.
+Mum and Dad were pleased.
 As is my bank account!
 I'm no longer spending £14 a week on baccy – that’s nearly £750 a year up in smoke.
 It was inspiring to hear of family members who've quit in recent years.
 Hearing how they’ve managed to do it banged it home for me.

 Alex with his Dad and rugby team, first from right